Hotel Valley Ho

 The hotel bridged competing trends that emerged in post-war Scottsdale between the Chamber of Commerce's "West's Most Western Town" branding and an emerging emphasis on high-end art and design.

-Although the Hotel Valley Ho was the object of an 80 million dollar rehabilitation and it had a grand reopening in 2005, when you look at the main building today, what you see is the same organic architecture that bridged the gap between mid-century modern style and southwestern flare.
-This is evidenced in the very name of the Hotel Valley Ho, which its operators Bob and Evelyn Foehl chose by holding a contest to find a moniker that conveyed the appropriate "westward flavor.”
-The way the Valley Ho bridged these two worlds rendered it an important sign of 1950s Scottsdale's development.
-The postwar economic boom bred a host of luxe accommodations and tourist amenities in Scottsdale, and because travel and recreation, if only for a few weeks a year, were now within reach for many more Americans, Scottsdale quickly lured flocks of vacationers and seasonal residents.
-Scottsdale was forging its identity and aimed at glamour and glitz, but differentiated itself by celebrating local southwestern aesthetics and traditions.
+Renowned architect Edward Varney joined these traditions through his design, melding organic southwestern architecture with the sleek, angular lines of mid-century modernism.
+Likewise, hotel operators, Bob and Evelyn Foehl, selected a name for the modernist design that resulted from a contest that asked the community to find a moniker that conveyed the appropriate "westward flavor."
+In bridging the nostalgic and the modern, the Valley Ho became an important symbol of 1950s Scottsdale's development.
+The postwar economic boom bred a host of luxury accommodations and tourist amenities in Scottsdale, and because travel and recreation, if only for a few weeks a year, were now within reach for many more Americans, Scottsdale quickly lured flocks of vacationers and seasonal residents.
+Scottsdale was forging its identity and aimed at glamor and glitz but differentiated itself by celebrating local southwestern aesthetics and traditions.